oitofelix/qdot-8086/index.md

 Where `condition_0`...`condition_n` are mandatory expressions that must evaluate to a boolean value.
-Each of `condition_0`...`condition_n` are evaluated in sequence until one of them evaluates to `?TRUE`, in which case its correspondent sub-block is executed.
+Each of `condition_0`...`condition_n` are evaluated in sequence until one of them evaluates to `?TRUE`, in which case its corresponding sub-block is executed.
 If no expression evaluates to `?TRUE`, the `?else` sub-block is executed, in case there is one, otherwise no code is executed.
 The `?elseif` or `?else` clauses may be omitted.

 The syntax for the `?switch` block is: